Scope note: This cheatsheet reflects observed behavior in ChatGPT models. It does not generalize to all LLMs.

-With the release of the GPT-5 model in August 2025, OpenAI updated usage limits—especially for the deeper Thinking mode.
+With the release of the GPT-5 model in August 2025, OpenAI updated usage limits—especially for deeper Thinking modes.
+The guidance below focuses on reliably triggering deeper internal reasoning without unnecessarily consuming manual Thinking quotas.

 | Tier | GPT-5 Standard | GPT-5 Thinking (deeper reasoning) |